 ☑ Find the right basement contractor for your project

-☑ Know exactly how you want to utilise your basement
+☑ Know exactly how you want to utilize your basement

 ☑ Accurately calculate how long your basement project will take

 In addition, understanding the difference between basement projects ensures your basement is up to municipal regulations.
-Building laws are ever-changing and safety codes are constantly updated.
+Building laws are ever-changing, and safety codes are updated continuously.
 This means that basements older than 15-20 years are outdated and possibly unsafe to live in.
 The materials, plumbing, wiring, window and door requirements, energy-efficiency recommendations have changed.